Boeing says it is addressing new 737 MAX software issue discovered in technical review

-WASHINGTON, Jan 17 (Reuters) - Boeing Co said on Friday it is addressing a new software issue discovered during a technical review of the proposed update to the grounded Boeing 737 MAX in Iowa last weekend.
+WASHINGTON (Reuters) - Boeing Co (BA.N) said on Friday it is addressing a new software issue discovered during a technical review of the proposed update to the grounded Boeing 737 MAX in Iowa last weekend.

 “We are making necessary updates,” Boeing said.
 Officials said the issue relates to a software power-up monitoring function that verifies some system monitors are operating correctly.
 One of the monitors was not being initiated correctly, officials said.